yusing/go-proxy/README.md

     `docker network inspect $(docker network ls | awk '$3 == "bridge" { print $1}') | jq -r '.[] | .Name + " " + .IPAM.Config[0].Subnet' -`

 7. start your docker app, and visit <container_name>.y.z

+8. check the logs with `docker compose logs` or `make logs` to see if there is any error, check panel at [panel port] for active proxies

 ## Configuration